Oxygène: Critical reception

-Reaction to the album upon its release in the UK in its 1977 release was largely negative: the British music press, more interested in the developing UK punk scene, was oriented towards guitar-based music and hostile to most electronic music.
+Reaction to the album upon its release in the UK in 1977 was largely negative: the British music press, more interested in the developing UK punk scene, was oriented towards guitar-based music and hostile to most electronic music.
 Angus MacKinnon of the NME described the album as "another interminable cosmic cruise.
 The German spacers ([Tangerine] Dream, Schulze et al) mapped this part of the electronic galaxy aeons ago ...
 The album's [...] infuriatingly derivative.
 Explore its prime influences instead."

-Considering the album as a French version of Mike Oldfield work, Music Week said: "Unfortunately, Jarre has produced a work that is ponderous in its self-conscious musicality – he definitely wears his art on his sleeve.
+Considering the album as a French version of Mike Oldfield's work, Music Week said: "Unfortunately, Jarre has produced a work that is ponderous in its self-conscious musicality – he definitely wears his art on his sleeve.
 Unlike Oldfield, he never stands back and laughs at his own creation.
 It is heavy throughout, and his influences continually jog the elbow – particularly the lugubrious touches of Mahler and the almost continuous Bach underpinning."
 The magazine concluded by saying that "so some interest will be generated but the album is not really suited to our insular and musically antiintellectual Anglo-Saxon island."

 Karl Dallas of Melody Maker was kinder towards the album, saying that "the first time I heard this album I hated it ...
 It seemed so bland, so undemanding, so uneventful.
 I've got to admit it repays further listening, and that it is not quite the electronic Muzak I had written it off as initially."
-He also stated that "is not classical music" and that: "Though the track [referring to "Oxygène Part IV"] the discos are playing is, as you might expect, actually its least effective section musically, it has the same relationship to popular music as Tangerine Dream, say, or Oldfield.
+He also stated that it "is not classical music" and that: "Though the track [referring to "Oxygène Part IV"] the discos are playing is, as you might expect, actually its least effective section musically, it has the same relationship to popular music as Tangerine Dream, say, or Oldfield.
 Personally, it still does not impress me as much as either, except at a technical level.
 It seems to lack heart, the sense of passionate involvement in the act of music-making which makes Edgar Froese's work almost a musical equivalent of a Jackson Pollock painting.
 It is almost too accomplished, too formally precise."